Rusted2361/Solana-Rust-POC/readme.md

 # Solana Token Contract

-This repository contains the smart contract and client-side tools for creating and staking tokens in a staking vault.
+This repository contains the smart contract and client-side tools for creating and trasnferring tokens in a contract vault.

 ## Token Creation